learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 language_).

-A language of many talents, JavaScript allows us to create incredibly diverse applications that run in the browser, on the server, on the desktop, and on mobile devices.
+A language of many talents, JavaScript allows us to create incredibly diverse applications that run in the browser, on the back-end as NodeJS, on the desktop, and on mobile devices.
 It's a flexible language, allowing us to program in many different styles — functional and object-oriented, in particular — mixing and matching concepts to adapt to our needs.
 It's powerful, scalable, and has a